 Octopus grilling on the bar-b.
 We didn’t order this with Alex but we did the following night.
 It was spicy and super delicious.

 Eating on the sidewalk with a view of the motorcycles whizzing by made for a fun and electric environment.
 It was so much fun!

 There’s Ren and Alex toasting to great seafood!
 We asked Alex what the story was behind Vietnam’s short plastic stools.
 I tried doing research myself but I couldn’t find anything definitive other than “Vietnamese people are short”, which doesn’t really tell me much since that applies to pretty much all Asians.

 Alex said he had never thought about it before so he didn’t really know, but he did offer a couple of interesting theories.
 One, it may have been a way for the French to keep the Vietnamese subservient by keeping them low.
 And two, Vietnamese people were accustomed to using their low-lying beds as tables.
 They’d put a sheet of wood over it during the day so these short stools may have evolved from that.

 It looks like we had piqued Alex’s curiosity because he emailed me a few months later with a definitive answer.
 With much excitement, he offered this explanation:

-“The chair is so low because of the history of street food in Vietnam.
+“The chair is so low because of the history of Vietnamese street food.
 In the past, the street vendors carried food around with the stick and the foods on the 2 ends.
 They also carried a small chair for their customers to eat.
 The chairs are as low was the food to make it easy to serve food and eat.
 So the Vietnamese still keep this way when they open food stalls”.